The FiiO FA7 is the company’s first-ever 3D printed universal monitor. Comprising of a quad balanced armature design, the FA7 is priced at $299.99

 Back in Nov 2018, FiiO has quietly released a video teasing the design process of the new FA7 Quad driver IEMs featuring fancy 3D printing machinery.
 Following its RMAF debut, this 3D printed model with customized BA drivers has sparked a lot of interest in the community.

-FiiO has released hybrids and dynamic based IEMs in metal housings before but this is the first time we see high-quality 3D printing in a mass production model.
+FiiO has released hybrids and dynamic based IEMs in metal housings before but this is the first time we see high-quality 3D printing in a mass-production model.
 It is also their first Quad-BA IEM within the brand line-up.

 When I finally get my hands on the FA7 its build quality and clarity of the photosensitive resin struck me by surprise.
 Also, the cable and whole package seem to be quite a step-up from what I have seen from FiiO before.
-You think 3D printed IEMs aren’t practical and reliable?
+Do you think 3D printed IEMs aren’t practical and reliable?
 The FA7 will convince you this is not just a gimmick!

 If you haven’t watched this yet, the video will show you how is the FA7 made with the latest 3D printing technologies and how is it designed: